LinpgFoundation/vns/README.md

 # Tutorials:

-VNS are written in a plain text file with the `. vns` extension.
+VNS are written in a plain text file with the `.vns` extension.
 The script file contains a series of tags, which are used to specify the different elements of the visual novel, such as the characters, backgrounds, dialogue, music, and so on.

 ## Tags with value